OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 Though one question we received a lot was: are AST interpreters only good on meta-compilation systems that rely on higher-level languages, and not REAL PROGRAMMING LANGUAGES like C or Rust where I can do all my fancy optimizations?

 So I’m trying, with Rust specifically, to get interpreters to perform as well as our existing ones - maybe better???
-As part of his MsC here at the University of Kent, [Nicolas Polomack](https://polomack.eu/) wrote the ([som-rs interpreters](https://github.com/hirevo/som-rs)), one being AST-based and the other BC-based, and he honestly did a tremendous job.
+As part of his MsC here at the University of Kent, [Nicolas Polomack](https://polomack.eu/) wrote the [som-rs interpreters](https://github.com/hirevo/som-rs), one being AST-based and the other BC-based, and he honestly did a tremendous job.
 However, the focus wasn’t so much on performance, and there’s a lot of effort needed to push it further.
 How much exactly?
 Well, here’s how much I improved the performance of the AST and BC interpreters after a few months of implementing various optimizations and fixing performance bugs:

 ![speedup compared to base project](/assets/2024-05-29-to-do-inlining/speedup_compared_to_main_repo.png)